-Issue: The San Francisco Existing Building Code triggers for seismic upgrade based on the extent of earthquake damage, originally pioneered by San Francisco, have fallen out of coordination with the latest state code.
-In addition, while the latest requirements are rational for most buildings, for larger structures they can become disproportionately expensive and disruptive.
-If repairs to many large buildings are triggered, the aggregate impact can affect the City's overall recovery.
+Issue: San Francisco has pioneered a number of code provisions for existing buildings.
+As the state code catches up, the San Francisco Existing Building Code has fallen out of coordination.
+Specifically, the San Francisco Existing Building Code triggers seismic upgrade based on the extent of earthquake damage.
+For most buildings, the requirements are rational, but for larger structures, the requirement can become disproportionately expensive and disruptive; if repairs to many large buildings are triggered, the aggregate impact can affect the City's overall recovery.
 San Francisco's code amendments might exacerbate the problem by not allowing use of reduced loads typical for retrofits.